heroku/gpgenv/README.md

 ### Create or update files in a .gpgenv directory

 Gpgenv can create a .gpgenv directory without you ever needing to store plaintext files permanently on disk.
-Simply run `gpgedit` to either create a new .gpgenv directory, or edit the keys and values in an existing one.
+Simply run `gpgedit` to create a new .gpgenv directory or edit the keys and values in an existing one.

 Alternatively, if you have a .env file and you'd like to switch to gpgenv, run `dotenv2gpg`.
 You can switch back by running `gpg2dotenv`, if you choose.